 (NCBI-index: 753170)

 One species to be aware of to avoid confusing it with a species from another genus is the Pea Moth (Cydia nigricana).
 It is very similar to the Deep-brown Piercer (Grapholita tenebrosana).
 Both have a uniform forewing that is grey-brown to dark brown and sometimes yellow-grey.
-Near the costa, close to the apex, you see a few short white stripes alternating with black paces.
+Near the costa, close to the apex, you see a few short white stripes alternating with black patches.
 The hindwing of the Pea Moth is dark brown with contrasting white fringes.
 The Deep-brown Piercer has a pale grey-brown hindwing, and the white stripes at the costa are less pronounced.
 The palps of the Pea Moth are mottled pale brown or dark grey on top and white on the underside.
 The Deep-brown Piercer they are entirely white.
-The flying period is from May to August in one generation, and the wingspan is 12-16mm.
+The flying period spans from May to August in one generation, and the wingspan ranges from 12 to 16 mm.
 The larvae feed in the pods.
 Host plant: Pea.
 Dutch name: Erwtenbladroller.
-Frisian name:
+Frisian name: –

 Flying period: